C-Suite Communications Skills: Exploring Authentic Leadership

 To each according to their primary communications style.

-To give an example, an Authentic Leader whose default mode of behavior is introverted, develops and practices communications skills more common to extroverts, in order to connect more effectively with people that prefer such an approach.
+To give an example, an Authentic Leader whose default mode of behavior is introverted, develops and practices communications skills more common to extroverts, in order to connect more effectively with people who prefer such an approach.

 As an accountant and introvert at the beginning of my career, I had to learn how to interact — when necessary — in more extroverted ways, in order to form more effective relationships with some people.